NethServer/docs/administrator-manual/en/backup.rst

   /opt/mysoftware

-If you wish to add a file or directory to configuration backup, add a line to the :file:`/etc/backup-config.d/custom.include`.
-Do not add big directories or files to configuration backup.

 Exclusion
 ---------

 If you wish to exclude a file or directory from data backup, add a line to the file :file:`/etc/backup-data.d/custom.exclude`.

 For example, to exclude all directories called *Download*, add this line: ::